 Depending on the size and extent of spread of the cancer, patients may need to undergo a surgery, removing part or all of the colon, in order to remove the tumor.
 For some patients, an ileostomy or colostomy may be needed, which diverts bowel content into an external bag.
 Advanced cases may require radiation therapy treatments (usually combined with chemotherapy) prior to surgery.
 This is usually given as:

-- External Beam Therapy (EBT): This treatment is a form of radiation therapy done by aiming several beams or high-energy x-rays directly at a patient's tumor over the course of one to six weeks.
-These x-rays deliver radiation to the patient’s tumor in order to destroy the cancer cells while minimizing the effects on the surrounding healthy tissues.
+- External Beam Therapy (EBT): This treatment is a form of radiation therapy done by aiming several beams of high-energy x-rays directly at a patient's tumor over the course of one to six weeks.
+These x-rays deliver radiation to the patient's tumor in order to destroy the cancer cells while minimizing the effects on the surrounding healthy tissues.
 Most common side effects are fatigue and changes in bowel movement frequency.